TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 * Notifies users about the current state of their report
 * Enables users to request cancellation of their latest report
 * Shows report history of the reported user
-* Utilizes of reactions as menu options
+* Utilizes reactions as menu options
+* Report history of reported user
 * Edits the report message appropiately